 Part of thorough anonymisation of data.
-Basically the same as using a pseudonym but there’s a bit more to it than that for datasets that may be shared (“open data”) or entirely public.
+Basically the same as using a pseudonym but there’s a bit more to it than that for datasets that may be shared (“open data”) or which may be entirely public.

 Details #

-Generally in qualitative case reports the person is given a name but with a footnote saying that the name, and perhaps other details have been changed to protect the confidentiality of the person described.
-Changing the name is literally pseudonymising the report but the term is more associated with quantitative reports where multiple people’s data is presented and perhaps made available to others as open data or even in public data.
-Clearly the names of the participants are removed, however, if there might be multiple lines of data per participant in which case it’s vital that the data from one individual never gets muddled up with data from another person as it would be if the names column, or the primary ID column, were simply deleted.
-In this situation no-one makes up plausible, perhaps gender appropriate, pseudonyms for each participant, rather the names are replaced with a “hash code” on a 1:1 basis so each participant has only one hash code instead of their name/ID and the same hash code is never given to more than one participant.
+Generally in qualitative case reports as in news reportage, people are given a name but with a footnote saying that the name, and perhaps other details have been changed to protect the confidentiality of the person described.
+Changing the name is literally pseudonymising the report.
+However, the term is more associated with quantitative reports where data from multiple are analysed presented and perhaps made available to others as open data.
+Clearly the names of the participants are removed as are dates of birth, addresses, telephone numbers and Email addresses.
+However, pseudonymisation of quantitative data is a term particularly associated with the situation in which there might be multiple lines of data per participant, say repeated completions of measures.
+In such situations it is vital for the data analysis that the data from one individual never gets muddled up with data from another, that an individual’s data can be tracked across the different records and never muddled up with data from another person.

 A good hash code, something at the heart of modern cryptography as well as good data management is not just 1:1 but also “one way”, that is to say that it simply impossible, given the hash code, to decode it back to the name/ID that created it.